-It’s no secret to anyone that anxiety is currently one of the most common disorders in modern society.
+It’s no secret to anyone that anxiety or stress is currently one of the most common disorders in modern society.

-Whether it manifests as excessive appetite, nervousness, a necessity to bit your nails or even panic attacks, anxiety has multiple forms and sometimes it can be difficult to recognize it.
+Whether it manifests as excessive appetite, nervousness, a necessity to bit your nails, or even panic attacks, anxiety has multiple forms, and sometimes it can be challenging to recognize it.

-Stress, unprocessed emotions, biochemical or hormonal disorders can trigger these episodes and although there are different methods to control them, breathing exercises not only reduce the occurrence of any episode but are also a tool to deal with them when they come to mess our daily routine.
+Stress, unprocessed emotions, biochemical or hormonal disorders can trigger these episodes.
+Although there are different methods to control anxiety or stress, breathing exercises not only reduce the occurrence of any incident but are also a tool to deal with them when they come to mess our daily routine.

 - Without holding your breath, exhale slowly as you contract your abdomen to expel the air.